Radio 10 (Netherlands): Radio 10, the return on FM

 On 2 August 2013, Radio 10 Gold returned on the FM band nationally as Radio 10 after a deal between the Talpa and Radiocorp was made.
 RadioCorp, the company behind radio station 100% NL, got the airwave frequency package A7 plot allotted.
 On this plot sent to 11 March 2009 Arrow Classic Rock out.
 Radio 10 Gold was among the 538 Group, which is owned by Talpa Media.
 Because the 538 Group already has the maximum number of radio frequencies in use, the station was sold to RadioCorp, and broadcast it back to FM.
 The agreement Talpa acquired a minority stake in RadioCorp.
 The station has stayed with the Oldies format and the same jingles (without the Gold in the jingles), Radio 10 Gold (538 Group) temporarily continued its own programming and broadcasting on 828 kHz till 22 September 2013.
 On FM frequencies was in the meantime to hear all non-stop version of Radio 10.

 Because negotiations were still ongoing at all Radio 10 Gold remained until 23 September 2013 broadcast on 828 AM.
 On FM frequencies was in the meantime to hear all non-stop version of Radio 10.

 Due to the cooperation between Talpa (which consist of Radio 538 and SLAM! at that time) and the Telegraaf Media Groep (which consist of Sky Radio and Radio Veronica), which was announced in January 2016 to start a new joint venture between the radio stations, it became known in May 2016 that Talpa has fully owned RadioCorp BV (100% NL and Radio 10) and in turn added Radio 10 to the 538 Group, then SLAM! and 100% NL were sold to the Austrian entrepreneur Karl von Habsburg.
 In January 2017, the 538 Group was rebranded to Talpa Radio.
 For the period May–July 2018 the station has a market share around 8% at all ages.

 Racism critique

 Dutch artist Toon has presented a satirical Carnaval song named 'Voorkomen is beter dan Chinezen' (Prevention is better than Chinese people) on national radio channel Radio 10.
 Which includes lyrics such as "We don't need the virus in our country, it is all caused by these stinking Chinese people" and "It will be in the fried rice soon.
 Don't eat Chinese food".
 After many complaints against the radio channel and radio DJ Lex Gaarthuis, formal apologies has been made on both accounts.
 A petition has been made in protest of racism against Chinese and other people of Asian descent named Wij zijn geen virussen (We are not viruses), which was signed 12,000 times within a day.
-The bald radio show host has not seen any punishment despite the petitions that were sent.
+The radio show host has not seen any punishment despite the petitions that were sent.